 CMT Level 2 Overview

-CMT Level 2 is widely considered the hardest level with an average pass rate of ~58%.
-It shifts from "what do you know?" to "how do you apply it?" across 120 multiple-choice questions.
+CMT Level 2 shifts from "what do you know?" to "how do you apply it?" across 170 multiple-choice questions in 4 hours.

 For the complete program overview, see the CMT exam guide 2026.